-The teachers striking in LA won a big concession: More nurses, counselors, and librarians.
+The teachers striking in LA won a big concession: more nurses, counselors, and librarians

 Gurrola started working in Los Angeles schools in 1995 as a teacher’s assistant.
 She later became a teacher at a middle school in Boyle Heights for seven years.
 During that time, she noticed that funding cuts had slashed programs like art courses and electives.
 “A lot of things that back then we took for granted have now been cut,” Gurrola says.

 She became a school psychologist and now jumps between three different K-5 elementary schools 25 miles northwest of downtown Los Angeles.
-“I saw the need in our students so I looked at what else I can do besides being the caring teacher,” Gurrola says.
+“I saw the need in our students, so I looked at what else I can do besides being the caring teacher,” Gurrola says.

 What about when you have a school psychologist at a school?
 How about three?
 Here’s Alejandra Gurrola, who moves betweeen three elementary schools in San Fernando Valley and works with 2000+ students. pic.twitter.com/ZXpMcSwqfd